pip-services/pip-services-docs/content/en/conceptual/messaging/messaging_basics/_index.md

 #### Sending a message

 After creating a listener, we send a message to the queue.
-For this, we use a MessageEnvelope component, which allows us to add extra information to the message such as a correlationId and a message type.
+For this, we use a MessageEnvelope component, which allows us to add extra information to the message, such as a message type.
 The following code explains how this can be done:

 {{< tabsection >}}
   {{< include "./__code5_node.md" >}}